Links on SoundGuys may earn us a commission. Learn more.

 - Excellent treble response

-- Can delegate range of frequencies to each armature (if multiple armature IEM)
+- Can delegate a range of frequencies to each driver (in multiple BA IEM)

 - More expensive than dynamic drivers

-Balanced armature drivers are much smaller than the others listed and their main application is in-ears and hearing aids.
-As with the others, the name gives an idea how balanced armature drivers work.
-A magnetic armature rests on a pivot and rotates between two magnets.
-When it’s centered within the magnetic field, there’s “no net force on the armature.”
-In other words, it’s at this point that the armature is balanced.
+Balanced armature drivers (“BA”s) are much smaller than the other driver types, and their main application is in-ear monitors (IEMs) and hearing aids.
+These incorporate a magnetic armature that rests on a pivot and rotates between two magnets.
+When it’s centered within the magnetic field, the armature has no net force acting on it.

-When an electric current is sent through the coil, which is wrapped around the armature, the magnetic force makes the armature move.
-This motion causes the diaphragm to move and create sound waves.
+When an electric current is sent through the coil wrapped around the armature, the magnetic force makes the armature move.
+This motion causes the attached diaphragm to move and create sound waves.

 How do balanced armature drivers affect my music?